sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | `31004/tcp` | MLATHUB Beast protocol input |
 | `31005/tcp` | MLATHUB Beast protocol output |

+The container's web interface is rendered to port `80` in the container.
+This can me mapped to a port on the host using the docker-compose `ports` directive.
+In the example above, the container's website is made available at port 8078 on the host system.

 Json position output:

 * outputs an aircraft object for every new position received for an aircraft if the --json-trace-interval has elapsed for that aircraft